derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 You are familiar with using plants and animals to create various effects.
 You gain proficiency with your choice of Herbalism Kits or Poisoner's Kits.

 **Subrace:**
 Forest Children may manifest in various ways, and the commonality of these depends on location and realm.
-You choose one subrace.
+You choose one subrace, subject do DM approval.

 ### Deku

+The Deku are a shrub-like race known for their ambush tactics.

+**Deku Burrow:**
+As a standard action, you may burrow into soft ground and take on the *burrowed* state.
+When in the burrowed state, your leaves are still above ground, allowing you to breathe.

+*Burrowed state:*

+- You cannot see or speak, but can still hear like normal.
+- Your walking speed is 0.
+- Attacks made against you have disadvantage.
+- You appear to be a small shrub.
+A DC 13 Wisdom (Nature) or Intelligence (Investigation) check will reveal you for what you are.
+- You automatically fail Wisdom and Dexterity savings throws.
+- Your only action while burrowed is to un-burrow yourself as a bonus action.

+**Deku Nut:**
+You can produce and spit a small Deku Nut.
+This is considered an attack with a simple ranged weapon, and you have proficiency.
+The range is 30/60 and the damage is 1d4 bludgeoning.

 **Wooden Body:**
 Your body is wooden in nature.
 You have weakness to Fire damage.